 Did you know that both Kelowna General Hospital and Penticton General Hospital have Care Dental in Kelowna listed as their principal referral practice at their respective Emergency Room Central Triage Desk?
 That’s right!
 If you present at the hospital emergency room with a dental emergency, they give you our number and send you to us!

 Big is Beautiful!
 And, as a large, multi-clinician practice we are always accepting new patients and look forward to seeing you.

 Although we accept referrals from other providers, a referral is not required for any of our services.

-Current guidance from the College of Dental Surgeons of BC defines that although recommended, patients do not require a face covering or mask to attend our practice.
-Your clinical team however will wear a mask during all interactions with you.
+Current guidance from both Public Health Authorities and the College of Dental Surgeons of BC defines that patients require a face covering or mask to attend the practice.
+This mask or face-covering must be worn at all times, with exception of when dental Care is being directly provided.
+Your clinical team however will a level 3 surgical mask or N95 type respirator during all interactions with you.

 Our #Spa-Inspired Welcome Lounge is always suitable for physical distancing and the air you breathe is protected in all areas of the practice by our CSA compliant Airborne Infection Isolation Room system.

 This point has been a primary concern at Care Dental from the very moment the pandemic began, and we have considered it in all of our planning and preparedness throughout.